Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Background on Nuclear Reactor Technologies

 \subsection{Potential Non-electrical Applications of Nuclear Power}

 Despite the dominance of LWRs in today's global nuclear fleet, which is mainly used to generate electricity \cite{schneider_world_2024}, the cogeneration of electricity and heat has been the subject of literature and technology development for decades, as in general, nuclear reactors are already "heat generation devices" \cite[p.
 23]{csik_nuclear_1997}. \citet{csik_nuclear_1997} further differentiate between reactors intended for heat generation only and those that can also produce electricity, allowing some degree of flexibility.
+For example, in a recent document, the European Commission stresses the baseload and flexible nature of nuclear power plants that provide "heat to end users in the industry and household sectors [...] today" \citep{ec_commission_2025}[p.22].
 However, cogeneration experience remains limited to individual applications; see Appendix \ref{secA2}.
-This results from the low-level output temperature from LWRs, which limits the economic retrievability of energy.
-However, this output temperature could theoretically be raised at the expense of electricity generation \cite{safa_heat_2012}.
+This results from the low-level output temperature from LWRs, which limits economic use cases.
+However, the output temperature could theoretically be raised at the expense of electricity generation \cite{safa_heat_2012}.

 The remainder of this section provides an overview of the potential applications of nuclear power plants for non-electrical uses, such as the provision of industrial and district heat.
 An overview of possible applications and potential reactor types is shown in Figure \ref{fig_applications_intro}, and several agency reports provide detailed overviews of potential applications of nuclear cogeneration \cite{iaea_market_2002, iaea_opportunities_2017, iaea_guidance_2019, oecd_beyond_2022}.
 A list of nuclear power plants used for non-electrical energy provision is provided in Appendix \ref{secA2}, showing that historical applications are limited to individual plants.